EducationalTestingService/rsmtool/doc/intermediate_files_rsmtool.rst

 Intermediate files
 ------------------

 Although the primary output of RSMTool is an HTML report, we also want the user to be able to conduct additional analyses outside of RSMTool.
-To this end, all of the tables produced in an RSMTool experiment report are saved as ``.csv`` files (or other file format specified with ``file_format`` parameter) in the ``output`` directory.
+To this end, all of the tables produced in an RSMTool experiment report are saved as the file format specified with ``file_format`` parameter in the ``output`` directory.
 The following sections describe all of the intermediate files that are produced.

 .. note::